Skip to main content

 alert-traveler-logo

-AlertTraveler is an subscription service that UCF has engaged to keep travelers safe.
+AlertTraveler is a subscription service that UCF has engaged to keep travelers safe.
 It features an app for iOS and Android devices and utilizes GPS and the itineraries that are already stored in our StudyAbroad portal.
 AlertTraveler provides travelers with country and city intelligence, safety and security alerts, and an instant check-in option in case of emergency.

 To set up Alert Traveler, please follow along with the video tutorial provided here: